konradstrachan/ethistanbulhackathon2023/README.md

 ## Problem description

 We have intents based execution for swapping and limit-like orders.
-For better or worse this exists and has advantages for users.
+For better or worse this exists and has advantages for users around UX and reducing the impact of MEV.

 What we haven't seen yet is the same approach applied to bridging - bridges often involve complex trust assumptions or use of multiple parties with variable finality.
 What if we changed that to make an Intents based Bridging protocol?